What’s an open-world RPG(Role Play Games)? An endless virtual world where players are free to explore?

-Thinking it differently does not only mean thinking outside the box, but also mean observing the world with a open mind and apply findings to practice.
+Thinking it differently does not only mean thinking outside the box but also means observing the world with an open mind and apply findings to practice.

 Rule two: Gravity + Triangle = Freedom illusion = Feeling of control

-In open world RPG, there is not absolute but relative freedom to not let players lose in a big maze.
-The core point lies on the feeling of control.
-As designers, they would like to see all the funny stuffs would be discovered by players.
-The best way is make things happen in coincidence but not by force.
+In the open-world RPG, there is not absolute but relative freedom to not let players lose in a big maze.
+The core point lies in the feeling of control.
+As designers, they would like to see all the fun stuff that would be discovered by players.
+The best way is to make things happen in coincidence but not by force.

 So the designers of Zelda succeed to combine the “gravity”, the attraction to players as they said in CEDEC 2017, with the “Triangle”, the obstruction like mountain and monster club, to make the play route much more diverse.
-When standing at the top of mountain, the leading role who the player control will have a spectacular sightseeing with lots of options revealing.
+When standing at the top of the mountain, the leading role who the player control will have spectacular sightseeing with lots of options revealing.
 Players can pick up the most attractive route to go.
 However, on the way to the destination, this player will be distracted by some obstacles and find something more fascinating by change.
-This players probably change his or her mind, since in the open world, there is full of possibilities.
+This players probably change his or her mind, since, in the open world, there is full of possibilities.
 Here we have the heat map to show the contract before and after the changes as follows:

-I don’t want to explain the how the designer make use of the Triangle theory to reveal the attraction to players bit by bit.
-It sounds somehow like “you can find the love around corner”.
+I don’t want to explain how the designer makes use of the Triangle theory to reveal the attraction to players bit by bit.
+It sounds somehow like “you can find the love around the corner”.

 You can find it at 4gamer.
 Here is the picture where you can find how to make the open-world much more possibilities.

-Here is a tips: Use attractions as hints for giving players choices while they can both see and record those options they find.
-It is much essential for player with the ability of marking the concerns in the map.
-Such a record function release the burden of player memory.
+Here is a tip: Use attractions as hints for giving players choices while they can both see and record those options they find.
+It is much essential for players with the ability to mark the concerns on the map.
+Such a record function releases the burden of player memory.